runlikeforrestgump/emacs/README.md

 Major mode hooks also apply to other major modes derived from the original mode.

+Every major mode apart from Fundamental mode defines a mode hook.
+Each mode hook is named after its major mode (append "-hook" to the end of the mode's name; for example, text-mode's hook would be called text-mode-hook).
+All text-based major modes run text-mode-hook and all programming language modes run prog-mode-hook prior to running their own mode hooks.

 Enable Flyspell in all text modes: <code>(add-hook 'text-mode-hook 'flyspell-mode)</code>.

 Enable Flyspell Prog in all programming modes: <code>(add-hook 'prog-mode-hook 'flyspell-prog-mode)</code>.

+Clean up whitespace before saving a file: <code>(add-hook 'before-save-hook 'whitespace-cleanup)</code>.

 ## Packages